mcrimps/poc/textinputfield.md

+## TextInputField : KField

-## MaxLength
+### MaxLength

 ```cs
 MaxLength
 ```

-MaxLength: the maximum length of the field.
+The maximum length of the field

-## MinLength
+### MinLength

 ```cs
 MinLength
 ```

-MinLength: the minimum lengths of the field.
+The minimum lengths of the field

-## Pattern
+### Pattern

 ```cs
 Pattern
 ```

-Pattern: a regex pattern that the field must match.
+Sets a regex pattern that the field must match

-## IsMultiLine
+### IsMultiLine

 ```cs
 IsMultiLine
 ```

-IsMultiLine: if true, the field will allow more than 1 line of text.
+If true, the field will allow more than 1 line of text